 Syllabi Adoptions

 Report that your book has been assigned as required or optional reading in other professors' syllabi--this can show impact on education in your discipline.
-The Open Syllabus Project will allow you to search for your work and (if found) see the number of syllabi that reference it.
+Open Syllabus will allow you to search for your work and (if found) see the number of syllabi that reference it.

 Read more: What do syllabi-based altmetrics actually mean?

 Note: This project is not a comprehensive database of all university syllabi.
+Free usage may be limited in duration.

 Book Reviews (Scholarly, Professional, Popular)